saarthak08/Quake_Report/README.md

 Quake Report App
 ===================================
+This is the development branch of the project.
+All beta changes are made here which on testing are merged to the master branch.
 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
 Its a clone of a Beginning Android Nanodegree course of Udacity with some changes.